Once you mention Siem Reap, the first thought is about Angkor, the ancient temple where the Kmer people used to live from the 9th to 15th centuries.

 The land mines at Phnom Kulen and Koh Ker can be risky for those tourists who want to go off the path and visit outlying temples.

-- Currency - The Cambodia Riel (KHR) is the official currency.
-Considering the fact that Siem Reap is a major tourist destination, prices are higher than in the other places in Cambodia.
+The Cambodia Riel (KHR) is the official currency.
+Because Siem Reap is a major tourist destination, prices are higher than in the other places in Cambodia.
 Credit cards are accepted while ATMs charge a fee of 5$ per withdrawal.

-- Weather - A tropical wet and dry climate is characteristic for Cambodia.
+A tropical wet and dry climate is characteristic of Cambodia.
 The city’s average high temperatures are over 30 degrees C in any month.
 The wet season lasts from April to November with approximately 1500 mm of rainfall per year.

-- Travel Insurance - The travelers are always advised to get travel insurance in case of medical difficulties, theft and loss of personal items.
-Additionally, for Siem Reap, travelers are advised to check whether their insurance policy covers the traveling by motorcycles, since many tourist decide to tour Siem Reap on a motorbike.
+The travelers are always advised to get travel insurance in case of medical difficulties, theft, and loss of personal items.
+Additionally, for Siem Reap, travelers are advised to check whether their insurance policy covers traveling by motorcycles since many tourists decide to tour Siem Reap on a motorbike.